-Patrick Beringer has held senior management positions at Nestlé since 2003, where he has helped to shape the legal aspects of Nestlé’s approach to Mergers and Acquisitions and Nestlé Nutrition.
+Patrick Beringer has held senior management positions at Nestlé since 2003, where he has helped to shape the legal aspects of Nestlé’s approach to Mergers and Acquisitions, Nestlé Nutrition, and Nestlé Skin Health.

 Patrick has a Master of Arts degree in history from St Catharine’s College, University of Cambridge, UK, where he additionally followed a Law Conversion Course.
 He also pursued a Law Society Finals Course at the College of Law in Chester, UK.

-Since 2008, Patrick has been General Counsel for Nestlé Nutrition, a business line within Nestlé International, the largest food and beverage company in the world, where he has helped bring transformational change through various global accreditations, acquisitions and disposals.
-Prior to his current position, Patrick was Head of Nestlé’s Mergers & Acquisitions Legal Competence Centre, a team which he created to develop an operating framework for legal support for M&A transactions.
-In this capacity, he provided legal management of a number of significant acquisitions and disposals.
+From 2008 to 2018, Patrick was General Counsel for Nestlé Nutrition, a business line within Nestlé International, the largest food and beverage company in the world, where he helped bring transformational change through various global accreditations, acquisitions and disposals.
+Prior to that position, Patrick was Head of Nestlé’s Mergers & Acquisitions Legal Competence Centre, a team which he created to develop an operating framework for legal support for M&A transactions.
+In that capacity, he provided legal management of a number of significant acquisitions and disposals.
 Leading up to this position, Patrick was a legal advisor in Nestlé’s European Zone.

 Patrick began his legal career as a Solicitor for Allen & Overy in London and Budapest, and later as Legal Advisor for PPP Healthcare Limited in the UK.

 Patrick began serving on the Medair board in June 2018.

 Jacques Demaurex is an experienced finance manager in corporate finance and in asset management, earned in diversified financial and cultural environments in the US and Europe.

 Jacques earned a Master’s degree in Law from the University of Lausanne.